 About scholarships, bursaries, & awards

-Learn more about the kind of scholarships and awards available to undergraduate students at Concordia.
+Learn more about the scholarships, bursaries, and awards available to undergraduate students enrolled in Bachelor's programs at Concordia.

 The primary criterion for all scholarships is high academic achievement.